 In recent decades, abortion has received considerable attention, and its legality and availability have often generated controversy.
 Even in countries where abortion is not a contentious issue, contraception is usually a less expensive and less taxing means of avoiding unintended births.
 Accurate information on abortion levels and trends can help donors, policymakers and program planners assess the extent to which women experience unintended pregnancies, and can facilitate the development of policies and programs to respond to unmet need for effective contraceptive services.
 Accurate measures of abortion can also inform the public discourse by providing impartial, empirical evidence of abortion prevalence.

 The last assessment of abortion levels in countries where legal abortion is generally available* was conducted nearly a decade ago.1 According to that study, up to the mid-1990s, legal abortion rates had been falling in many parts of the world, either as contraceptive prevalence was increasing or as contraceptives were being used more effectively.
-The investigators speculated that although the legalization of abortion may initially result in an increase in the number of reported abortions in countries where desired fertility is low, abortion rates will eventually decline as access to family planning education and contraceptive services increases.2 Updated information on abortion incidence is needed to assess recent trends and current patterns in induced abortion across countries and regions and in different age-in which legal abortion has recently become available.
+The investigators speculated that although the legalization of abortion may initially result in an increase in the number of reported abortions in countries where desired fertility is low, abortion rates will eventually decline as access to family planning education and contraceptive services increases.2 Updated information on abortion incidence is needed to assess recent trends and current patterns in induced abortion across countries and regions and in different age-groups, and to document abortion incidence in countries in which legal abortion has recently become available.

 We employed methods similar to those used in the last review of the incidence of abortion worldwide.1 For each country or territory with a population of at least one million in which legal abortion was generally available in 2003, we sought data on the total and age-specific numbers of abortions.
 Several sources of data were used: published abortion data from national statistical offices or relevant government agencies; for countries that lacked such data, responses to a standardized questionnaire or formal inquiry that we sent to appropriate government agencies, sometimes with the help of local contacts; for a few countries, abortion data from the Council of Europe or the European Region of the World Health Organization;3,4 and for countries whose official statistics were deemed incomplete or unavailable, abortion estimates from nationally representative population surveys.